Lotte Reiniger: Flight from Germany and later life

 With the rise of the Nazi Party, Reiniger and Koch decided to emigrate (both were involved in left-wing politics), but found that no other country would give them permanent visas.
 As a result, the couple spent the years 1933–1944 moving from country to country, staying as long as visas would allow.
 With the release of sound film, Reiniger and her husband began to work with music in relation to animation.
 They worked with film-makers Jean Renoir in Paris and Luchino Visconti in Rome.
 They managed to make 12 films during this period, the best-known being Carmen (1933) and Papageno (1935), both based on popular operas (Bizet's Carmen and Mozart's Die Zauberflöte).
 When World War II commenced they stayed with Visconti in Rome until 1944, then moved back to Berlin to take care of Reiniger's sick mother.
 Under the rule of Hitler, Reiniger was forced to make propaganda films for Germany.
 One of these films is called Die goldene Gans (The Golden Goose, 1944).
 She had to work under stringent and limiting conditions to please the German state, which is why some of her work in this time period may appear creatively stifled.

 In 1949, Reiniger and Koch moved to London, where she made a few short advertising films for John Grierson and his General Post Office Film Unit (later to be renamed the "Crown Film Unit").
-1949, Lotte and Carl moved to London and worked for John Grierson and his General Post Office Film Unit.
-By 1953, Lotte had founded Primrose Production with Louis Hagen Jr. the son of the financier of Prince Achmed.
-With this company, Lotte made over a dozen short silhouette films based on Grimms’ Fairy Tales for the BBC and Telecasting America.
-Lotte continued to work on and off over the years, her last film being The Rose and the Ring, released in 1979.
+By 1953, Reiniger had founded Primrose Production with Louis Hagen Jr., the son of the financier of Prince Achmed.
+With this company, she made over a dozen short silhouette films based on Grimms’ Fairy Tales for the BBC and Telecasting America.
+Reiniger continued to work on and off over the years, her last film being 'The Rose and the Ring,' released in 1979.